Part 3 of Cantor’s

 Ev1, v2, …, vμ,

 where μ includes all positive integer values, also belongs to this class; a particularly remarkable case of the latter is the set of all algebraic numbers.
-(Footnote: Georg Cantor, “Über eine Eigenschaft des Inbegriffs aller reellen algebraischen Zahlen” (On a property of the set of all real algebraic numbers), Crelle’s Journal, Vol 77, 1874, p 258.)
+(Footnote: Georg Cantor, “Über eine Eigenschaft des Inbegriffs aller reellen algebraischen Zahlen” (On a property of the set of all real algebraic numbers), Crelle’s Journal, Vol 77, 1874, p 258.
+Translator’s note, see an online English translation of that article at On a Property of the Set of all Real Algebraic Numbers.)
 Accordingly, both arithmetic and algebra offer an inexhaustible wealth of examples of countability, but geometry is no less productive in this aspect.

 The following theorem, which allows for some elegant applications in number theory and function theory, should give an indication of this:

 In an n-dimensional continuous region A which is extended everywhere to infinity, an infinite number of n-dimensional continuous (Footnote: For every continuous structure the points of its boundary are regarded as belonging to it.) sub-regions (a) separated from one another and at most colliding at their boundaries, is defined, and this set of sub-regions is always countable.

 It must be emphasized that no assumption is being made here regarding either the distribution or the volumetric size of the regions.
 They can be infinitely close to any point of A that does not belong to them, regardless of their size.
 This assertion has no exceptions, all that is required is that every sub-region a (all a are assumed to be n-dimensional) has a certain (arbitrarily small) volume and that the different a coincide at most at their boundaries.